Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

-DEIR AL-BALAH, Gaza Strip — (AP) — Israel struck southern Gaza 's main hospital with a missile and then fired another as journalists and rescue workers rushed to the scene, killing at least 20 people, local health workers said Monday.
+DEIR AL-BALAH, Gaza Strip — (AP) — Israel struck one of the main hospitals in the Gaza Strip on Monday and then hit the facility again as journalists and rescue workers rushed to the scene, killing at least 20 people and wounding scores more, local health workers said.

+It was among the deadliest of several Israeli strikes that have hit both hospitals and journalists over the course of the 22-month war sparked by Hamas' Oct.
+7, 2023, attack, and the attack came as Israel plans to widen its offensive to heavily populated areas.

+Israeli Prime Minister Benjamin Netanyahu's office said the strike was a “tragic mishap” and that the military was investigating.

-The first strike hit a top floor of a building at Nasser Hospital in Khan Younis.
-Minutes later, as journalists and rescuers in orange vests rushed up an external staircase, a second missile hit the same spot, said Dr. Ahmed al-Farra, head of Nasser’s pediatrics department.
+The first strike hit a top floor of a building at Nasser Hospital in the southern city of Khan Younis.
+Minutes later, as journalists and rescuers in orange vests rushed up an external staircase, a second projectile hit, said Dr. Ahmed al-Farra, head of Nasser’s pediatrics department.

 Among those killed was 33-year-old Mariam Dagga, a visual journalist who had worked for The Associated Press.
 Dagga regularly reported for multiple outlets from the hospital, including a recent story for the AP on doctors struggling to save children from starvation.

-Al Jazeera and Reuters confirmed their journalists and freelancers were among the five journalists killed.

-The Israeli military confirmed in a statement that it had struck targets in the area of the hospital.
-It said it would conduct an investigation and “regrets any harm to uninvolved individuals and does not target journalists as such.”
+Israeli media reported that Israeli troops fired two artillery shells at the hospital, targeting what they suspected was a Hamas surveillance camera on the roof.

+The U.N. secretary-general, along with Britain, France and others, condemned the attack.
+When asked about the strike, U.S. President Donald Trump initially said he was not aware of it before offering: “I’m not happy about it.
+I don’t want to see it.”

-Israel has attacked hospitals multiple times throughout 22 months of war, asserting that Hamas embeds itself in and around the facilities, though it rarely provides evidence.
-Hamas security personnel have been seen inside such facilities over the course of the war, and parts of them have been off limits to reporters and the public.
+Israel has attacked hospitals multiple times throughout the war, asserting that Hamas embeds itself in and around the facilities, though Israeli officials rarely provide evidence.
+Hamas security personnel have been seen inside such facilities over the course of the war, and parts of those sites have been off limits to reporters and the public.

 The hospitals that remain open have been overwhelmed by the dead, wounded and now by increasing numbers of malnourished as parts of Gaza are now in famine.